Philippine House Committee on Visayas Development

 The Philippine House Committee on Visayas Development, or House Visayas Development Committee is a standing committee of the Philippine House of Representatives.

 Jurisdiction

 As prescribed by House Rules, the committee's jurisdiction is on the policies, programs and related initiatives affecting the economic, social, political and cultural development of municipalities, cities and provinces in the Visayas region including needs, concerns and issues that impact on the welfare of constituencies therein.

-Members, 18th Congress
+Members, 20th Congress

+As of June 30, 2025, all committee membership positions are vacant until the House convenes for its first regular session on July 28.